lunatech-labs/lunatech-competence-center-online/README.md

 The Competence Center will become a portal in which Lunatech employees can track their development and where to improve their development via training or workshop.
 On the other side it gives Client directors / Sales insight into who will fit in which project based on experience and knowledge.

 ## Structure
-- Frontend: Polymer web application
+- Frontend: Polymer web application.
 - Backend: Finch http service
 - Fonts: helper project containing fonts for the PDF generation

+The whole application is deployed as a Docker application on Clever Cloud.

+The frontend is served via NGINX, the backend application on port 9000 is linked to /api in NGINX.
+The database is hosted on Clever Cloud as well.

 ## How to run
 - The application can use a PostgreSQL db on Clever Cloud see [config](backend/src/main/resources/application.conf)
 - For a local db:
     - Configure a PostgreSQL server with the provided [schema](backend/src/main/resources/schema.sql)
     - install PostgreSQL via `brew install postgres`
     - `/usr/local/Cellar/postgresql/<INSERT YOUR POSTGRES VERSION NUMBER (e.g., 9.6.2)>/bin/createuser -s postgres`
     - `createdb -O postgres competence-center` (if this returns `createdb: could not connect to database`, try `brew services stop postgresql; brew services start postgresql`)
     - The Schema will automatically be loaded by [Flyway](http://flaywaydb.org) when the application starts.
 - [Build and serve frontend](frontend/README.md)
 - [Run the backend](backend/README.md)
 - Open [http://localhost:8081](http://localhost:8081) in your browser